Once you've found the right course for you, you're ready to apply.

 5. Track your application

-When we have made a decision on your application we will send you an email to tell you what that decision is and what you need to do next.
+When we have made a decision on your application, we will send you an email and let you know what you need to do next.

-There is lots of information about the University and Nottingham that you can access in our Postgraduate applicants' area, as well as details on accepting your offer, accommodation and other helpful hints and tips.
+There is lots of information about the University in our postgraduate applicants' area, as well as details on accepting your offer, accommodation and other helpful hints and tips.